Ben Kaye

 He played for the Leeds Rhinos and Harlequins RL in the Super League, and for Featherstone Rovers and Halifax in the Championship.

 Background

 Kaye was born in Morley, West Yorkshire, England.
 Kaye played junior rugby league for Churwell Chiefs ARLFC and played for England at under-16 level.

 Career

+Playing career

 He made a try scoring début against Harlequins RL in March 2008 when playing for Leeds.

 After a spell in London with Harlequins RL Kaye headed back north to join Championship club Featherstone Rovers.

 On 18 August 2020 it was reported that Kaye would join Batley for the 2021 season.

+Coaching

+When assistant coach, he took over as joint interim head coach, with Jaymes Chapman, at Batley Bulldogs for one match in June 2025, following the departure of Mark Moxon, and prior to the appointment of John Kear.